 Minneapolis Health Commissioner Gretchen Musicant said she is proud of the advocacy work that helped pass the ordinance.

 “It’s a testament to the leadership of the young people who have continued to bring forth ideas and advocacy,” Musicant said.

-Rob Crane, founder and president of the Preventing Tobacco Addiction Foundation, said his and other Tobacco 21 advocacy groups are now focusing on passing the policy at a state level.
+Rob Crane, the founder and president of the Preventing Tobacco Addiction Foundation, said that his and other Tobacco 21 advocacy groups are now focusing on passing the policy at a state level.
 Crane said he hopes to keep the momentum going following the passing of this ordinance.

 “This policy just made sense to young people and they brought light to issues young people face with tobacco products,” Vetaw said.

-Jensen said he began smoking cigarettes at 15 years old but switched to using e-cigarettes when he turned 18.
+Jensen said he began smoking cigarettes at 15 but switched to using e-cigarettes when he turned 18.
 He said e-cigarettes are a “healthier” alternative to traditional smoking and encouraged council members to oppose the ordinance.